 Go for an Alternative Venue

 “Of course, restaurants are at the top of the list.
-They’re unique spaces that have everything you need in one place,” says Meyer.
-“Just make sure you love everything (the style, the menu, and the existing decor), as changing it is less likely.”
+They’re unique spaces that have everything you need in one place,” Meyer says.
+“Just make sure you love everything (the style, the menu, and the existing décor) as [being able to] change it is less likely.”
 He also recommends hotel suites—many of which have beautiful indoor and outdoor spaces—as well as galleries, gardens, wine bars, and nightclubs.

-“Family homes can pose many challenges for events with a large guest list, but work well with a smaller group,” says Wilson.
+“Family homes can pose many challenges for events with a large guest list, but work well with a smaller group,” Wilson says.
 “I love the sentiment of having an intimate affair in a place that is meaningful to the couple.”

 Tiffany Rivera of Simply Breathe Events also suggests looking into beautiful private homes (that aren’t your own), which give you the flexibility to move between spaces and make your wedding day really cost-efficient.